 Then there are the various organizational difficulties cited, i.e. finding the right tools, recruiting the users, writing the testing protocol, organizing the tests, collecting feedback, carrying out the analysis, producing a report, and identifying the potential areas for optimization – all time-consuming tasks that require the coordinated participation of multiple actors.

 These organizational questions bring us back to the lack of time cited earlier as the primary obstacle to testing, as it takes five weeks on average to arrange and organize all these tasks.

 Despite these difficulties, the businesses questioned in our survey were clearly able to see the advantages these tests can provide.

 The undeniable benefits of user testing

 No matter whether it's carried out to provide reassurance for your teams and internal management or as a way of monitoring and controlling the quality of the contractors/service providers you've employed, at the end of the day, user testing allows you to save time in the execution of your project.

-The businesses questioned place clear emphasis on two benefits user testing offers, each of which were cited by one in four respondents.
+The business respondents place a clear emphasis on two benefits user testing offers, each of which were cited by one in four respondents.
 Namely, these are the ability to identify the tested website's or app's main areas for improvement and the ability to obtain validation prior to launch.
-These two reasons place user testing squarely in the realm of a “user centric” approach to the process of improving your product.
+These two reasons place user testing squarely in the realm of a “user-centric” approach to the process of improving your product.

 You have no doubt asked yourself questions such as: “Which developments should be given priority?” or “Which feature needs to be improved and why?”
 The test results will provide you with concrete answers to these questions, and tell you which optimizations to proceed with.